 The vegetable dishes are fabulous.
-I’m not sure how they manage to do it, but these are the best tasting vegetables you’ll find in London.
-We ordered Sautéed Chinese Broccoli with Ginger and it was outstanding.
-Fresh Asparagus and Pak Choi with Garlic are also served sautéed.
-Other veggies include Shaolin Monk’s Vegetables in a Clay Pot and they have a few Braised Bean Curd dishes.
+I’m not sure how they manage to do it, but these are the best-tasting vegetables you’ll find in London.
+We ordered Sautéed Chinese Broccoli with Ginger, and it was outstanding.
+Fresh Asparagus and Pak Choi with Garlic is also served sautéed.
+Other veggies include Shaolin Monk’s Vegetables in a Clay Pot, and they have a few Braised Bean Curd dishes.

 Sautéed Chinese Broccoli

 Rice options include Steamed, Egg Fried, Seafood Fried, Chicken and Pineapple and more.
 We tried the Mixed Vegetable Soft Noodles, which were super tasty.
 Singapore Rice Vermicelli and Fried Udon With Assorted Seafood are other choices.